jhanley-com/google-cloud-shell-cli-go/README.md

 The first time you execute this program, you will be prompted to authenticate with Google.
 These credentials are saved in the file user_credentials.json.
 In the module auth.go, I show how to store credentials and refresh the access token.

+Notes:
+1) This program was orginally written for Windows.
+2) I have ported this program to run in a Linux desktop terminal window.
+I have not figured out to launch a web browser from an SSH terminal window.

-Note: This program is written for Windows.
-I have not yet ported it to Linux or Mac OS.
+#### I have not ported this program to Mac OS or any other platforms.
 Volunteers?

 <pre>
 Usage: cloudshell [command]